levimaia09/levimaia09/README.md

 ### Hi there 👋

+Hello everybody, i am levi, i'm brazilian, I'm studying in the third year of high school.
+I'm still studying programming, but I'm already practicing a little and I like it a lot, and currently i am using HTML, CSS, JavaScript and PHP.

 <!--
 **levimaia09/levimaia09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.